Lotus Flowers Floor Lamp

 Made in several variations and colours and made as table lamps, chandeliers and wall lamps.
 A lotus flower chandelier with brown leaves can be found here, on Vintageinfo.

-These floor lamps are made for a long time, at least since the 1980s and in some places they are still for sale.
+These floor lamps are made for a long time, at least since the 1990s and they are still for sale.
 In Europe they were sold by Massive.
 They were also for sale in DIY stores in the 1990s.

-In the USA it is The Home Depot who sells these lamps today (2018).
+In the USA it is The Home Depot, Hayneedle, Wallmart and several others who sells these lamps today.
 Ore International Inc. from California is the importer.
-Online for sale on many websites.
+Online for sale on many websites such as Amazon for +- 200 euro.
+Search for Ore International K9334 floor lamp and you find many of them, or click on the link below.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970’s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.